 Biden attends the dignified transfer at Dover for service members killed in Jordan

 One by one, the transfer cases carrying the remains of Sgt.
 William Jerome Rivers, 46, of Carrollton, Ga.; Sgt.
-Kennedy Ladon Sanders, 24, of Waycross, Ga.; and Sgt.
-Breonna Alexsondria Moffett, 23, of Savannah, Ga. were carefully carried off a gray C-5 transport plane.
+Breonna Alexsondria Moffett, 23, of Savannah, Ga.; and Sgt.
+Kennedy Ladon Sanders, 24, of Waycross, Ga. were carefully carried off a gray C-5 transport plane.

 They were all Army reservists, killed last weekend in a drone attack on a military outpost in Jordan near the Syrian border.